The pros and cons of document management systems (DMS) | PMWorld 360 Magazine

 Disadvantages of document management systems

-Furthermore, DMS can be complicated and difficult to use for some employees.
+Furthermore, DMS can be complicated to use for some employees.
 This can lead to frustration and a lack of adoption, which can ultimately defeat the purpose of implementing a DMS in the first place.

 Similar Content: